Reaction-subdiffusion systems and memory: spectra, Turing instability and decay estimates: Subdiffusion with source and sink

-In particular, Theorem \ref{t:ILT-ss} reveals the roots of \eqref{e:ModelADRExtend} determine the temporal behaviour of $\hat{\u}$ as exponentially growing for unstable spectrum, and algebraically decaying for strictly stable pseudo-spectrum.
+In particular, Theorem \ref{t:ILT-ss} reveals the roots of \eqref{e:ModelADRExtend} determine the temporal behaviour of $\hat{\u}$ as exponentially growing with algebraic factor for unstable spectrum, and algebraically decaying for strictly stable pseudo-spectrum.
 Therefore, the main work of the present section is to analyse the (pseudo-)spectrum.

-\begin{remark} Somewhat surprisingly, the algebraic decay rate in Theorem \ref{t:ILT-ss} depends only on the denominator of the rational $\gamma$.
-However, our approach does not apply to irrational $\gamma$ for which the decay remains an open problem to our knowledge. \end{remark}
+\begin{remark} Our approach does not apply to irrational $\gamma$ for which the decay remains an open problem to our knowledge.
+We assume rational $\gamma$ as a technical simplification, but our result indicates a uniform behaviour with respect to $\gamma$ on the Fourier modes.
+For rational $\gamma$ the solution in Fourier-Laplace space possesses finitely many singularities and it is possible to explicitly compute the leading order of the inverse Laplace transform via residues.
+For irrational $\gamma$, an accumulation of solutions to the dispersion relation on certain curves occurs, which is an obstacle for a branch cut and contours that avoid singularities. \end{remark}

 Here we do not transfer the decay to physical $x$-space and related function spaces, since the dependence of the constants in the estimate on the wavenumber are convoluted.